 The group reviewed a study showing the damage patterns of returning aircrafts and recommended adding armour to those areas that showed the most damage: the wings, fuselage and tail.
 Wald rejected this recommendation: if a plane could return with its wings shot up, that was not where the armour was needed.
 Wald advised that the group consider the larger data set of all planes, especially the ones that did not return.
 “The armour doesn’t go where the bullet holes are.
 It goes where the bullet holes aren’t”, he said.
 “On the engines”.

-In asking where the ‘bullet holes aren’t’, we need to be cognisant of what Chimamanda Ngozi Adichie calls the ‘Dangers of a Single Story‘.
+In asking where the ‘bullet holes aren’t’, we need to be cognisant of what Chimamanda Ngozi Adichie calls the ‘Danger of a Single Story‘.

 “The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete… The consequence of the single story is this: it robs people of dignity.”